-The discovery of demosponge spicules in a single sample emphasizes the sponge affinity of stromatoporoids, but because the sample is a single small fragment that limits the value of this sample for taxonomy of stromatoporoids.
-Kershaw's (1998) argument that the Palaeozoic stromatoporoid skeleton had validity at genus level is unaffected by this new discovery since the sponge cannot be readily identified from the spicules in this sample.
-Therefore the value of this sample is to reinforce the views that stromatoporoids were sponges.
-In order to relate the new sample to spicule-based sponge taxonomy the following discussion considers the relationship of this sample with other calcified sponges.
+The discovery of demosponge spicules emphasizes the sponge affinity of stromatoporoids, but because the sample is a single small fragment, this limits the value of this sample in determining the taxonomy of stromatoporoids.
+Kershaw's (1998) argument that the Palaeozoic stromatoporoid skeleton had taxonomic validity at genus level is unaffected by this new discovery, as the sponge cannot be readily identified from the spicules in this sample.
+Therefore, the value of this sample is to reinforce the views that stromatoporoids were sponges.
+To relate the new sample to spicule-based sponge taxonomy, the following discussion considers the relationship of this sample with other calcified sponges.